Expatria-Technologies/grblhal_2000_PrintNC/README.md

 https://github.com/grblHAL/Plugin_networking/

 ### Power Input
-THere is a single input for 12-24V.
+There is a single input for 12-24V.
 The board has its own onboard 5V regulator to power the Teensy module as well as a Pi Zero W (recommended) or Pi 3 A+ that is attached to the Pi GPIO header.
 There is also a small capacity 12V LDO that is specifically for driving the limit and user switches, as well as optionally providing the base voltage for the 10V spindle output.
 When driving the board with less than 14V input, it may not be possible to adjust the spindle output voltage to the full 10V.
 In this case we recommend applying 12V to the external spindle supply input directly.

 It is recommended that you cut the 5V power distribution trace on the Teensy 4.1.
 This ensures that the USB power on the Teensy and the 5V regulator on the GRBLHAL2000 do not interact and create potential issues with back-powering.
 Alternative solutions are detailed at pjrc: